 If your procedure is in the office

-Take your prescribed pain medication one hour before the operation.
-Wear comfortable clothes that are easy to get on and off.
+Take your prescribed pain medication 1 hour before surgery.
+Wear comfortable clothes that are easy to put on and take off.
 Upon arrival, you will be taken to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for surgery.

 How are fat transfers performed?

-The operation takes between 1-2 hours depending on how much fat needs to be removed and transferred.
+Surgery takes 1 to 2 hours, depending on how much fat needs to be removed and transferred.
 At the surgery center, the anesthesiologist will put you to sleep for your safety and comfort.
 In the office, local sedation is used.
-Dr. Maloney will inject a tumescent fluid (lidocaine, saline and epinephrine) and perform “low suction” liposuction to harvest the fat.
+Dr. Maloney will inject a tumescent fluid (lidocaine, saline and epinephrine) and perform “low suction” liposuction to remove fat.
 The fat will then be put in a centrifuge and separated from the fluid and oils.
-Once the fat has been separated, Dr. Maloney will numb the areas he is going to inject.
+Once the fat has been separated, Dr. Maloney will numb the areas he is going to inject the fat into.
 Using specially designed cannulas, he will begin injecting the fat into the areas that have lost volume.
 Dissolvable sutures are then used to close the incision.
 You will wake up in the recovery room and be ready to go home in about an hour (in the office you will be released more quickly since you were not put under).

 What should I expect after fat transfers?